wings-software/AutoStoppingLab/aws/proxy/readme.md

-# proxy
+# Proxy

-Create an EC2 autostopping proxy
+Create an EC2 auto stopping proxy

+## Resources

+`aws_security_group.sgforproxy` a security group to allow access

+`harness_autostopping_aws_proxy.rdsconnectproxy` a harness proxy resource, creates an ec2 in your account

 ## Setup